eqNj/eqN-PD2-Filter/README.md

 ![Upgrade Weapon](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgrade.jpg)

 All unique and set items always show in any of these filters.
 Uniques will always notify on the Relaxed filter level, however only certain mid-to-high tier unique and set items will notify on the other filter levels.
 All runes will always show and notify on every filter level.
-Flawless gems always show and Perfect gems will always notify in all filter levels.
+Flawless gems always show and perfect gems will always notify in all filter levels.

 ![A Lot Of Drops](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Grounded.jpg)